StevinWilson/pombEye-Image-Classifier/README.md

 To exit the program, type 'exit' when the program asks for input filepath.

+A sample screenshot of the procedure is at https://github.com/StevinWilson/pombEye-Image-Classifier/blob/master/screenshot_usage_example.png

 Planned features:

 Ability to classify S.cerevisiae (budding yeast) microscopy images.